 Just as a reminder, free flow is actually a technical issue that is called a fail-safe.
 The system of the regulator is designed that if in the case of any material problem it will remain wide open instead of definitely closed.
 The main reason in these conditions is the risk of freezing your first stage… because when you expand a gas you lower its temperature, imagine what happen in negative outdoor temperature on a single breath taken too early!

 It is a serious issue to take care of, especially when you have ice ceiling all over you.
 Even by following every procedure like preparing and testing your equipment indoor and not breathing at all from your second stage once outdoor until being underwater, you can get this issue because not all regulators are equally performing in such conditions.

 Most manufacturers offer special models for cold water, here this is not luxury but a requirement.
-My recommendation is don’t play with the guaranteed operating range of your regulator.
-Mine is a special traveler model with a guaranteed range which goes down to 10°C. I actually take an extra security margin by not using it below 12/13°C, this is why I didn’t take my beloved regulator to this trip or when I was in Patagonia.
-Fortunately, recently manufacturers started to release cold water traveler models.
+My recommendation is: don’t play with the guaranteed operating range of your regulator.
+Mine is a special traveller model with a guaranteed range which goes down to 10°C. I actually take an extra security margin by not using it below 12/13°C, this is why I didn’t take my beloved regulator to this trip or when I was in Patagonia.
+Fortunately, recently manufacturers started to release cold water traveller models.
 I’m still benchmarking the different models.

 4 – Don’t fall and have fun!